TORQUAY and TOR MOHAM PARISH.

 Wills John, Retreat

-Whiteway Ths.Beanlaud pl.
+Ths.Beanlaud pl.

-Sus., Beacon ter
+Williams Sus., Beacon ter

-Wilcocks John, Claremont
+Wilcocks John, Claremo

 Wish Wm.
 3 Park street

-Winsborough Jas.T., Cary p
+Winsborough Jas.T.,

-Wood John, Vaughan par
+Wood John, Va

-Wyatt Mary, Rose cottage
+Wyatt Mary,

 MADREPORE MFRS.